Bus Accidents

 When a school bus accident takes place, its passengers, as well as pedestrians and those in other vehicles, may experience tragic injuries.
 Some of them most common injuries that arise from school bus accidents include burn injuries, spinal cord injuries, brain injuries, fractures, sprains, and soft tissue injuries.
 Fatalities also occur in more severe accidents.

 School bus accident victims are often left with disabilities that make it impossible for them to work and medical bills that leave a tremendous financial burden on their lives.
-If a school bus accident has hindered your life or your child’s life, you owe it yourself to contact a Chicago bus accident attorney who can help you move past this roadblock.
+If a school bus accident has hindered your life or your child’s life, you owe it yourself to contact a Chicago child injury attorney who can help you move past this roadblock.

 School Bus Safety Tips